krusand/02807-CT-Project/related_work.md

 Beregovskaya Irina and Koroteev Mikhail.
 2021. https://arxiv.org/pdf/2109.12839

 - A good overview of clustering as a pre-processing step
+- Clustering can be used to solve problems with sparsity of the rating matrix for CF
+- Clustering can also be used to effectively solve cold start problems when a new user or a new book, about which little is known, appears in the system
+- Idea: Cluster users and apply CF on each cluster (with all items or items potentially clustered as well)

 ## Automatic Collection Creation and Recommendation